Hawmex/aut_ai_project/README.md

 # AUT AI Project

-This repository contains the files of my project for the Artificial Intelligence course at Tehran Polytechnic.
+This repository contains the files of my project for the Artificial Intelligence course at AUT (Tehran Polytechnic).